MohammadShafaee/TikTokCommentAnalyzer/README.md

 ## Conclusion

 This code provides a robust solution for extracting TikTok comments, analyzing their sentiment, and generating insightful visualizations.
 It is suitable for marketing analysis, trend identification, and understanding audience sentiment.
-Future improvements could include multilingual sentiment analysis, handling TikTok API rate limits more effectively, and refining the placeholder visualizations for empty datasets.